axbazin/genomic_islands_benchmark/README.md

 for xenoGI, the genomes and trees are indicated in 'xenoGI_supp.tsv'

 For the spots of the E. coli MAGs pangenome, they are all listed in 'spots_summary.tsv'

+The benchmark metrics can be rerun by launching 'compare-tools.py'.
+It only requires python>=3.6, along with all of the files included in the benchmark/ directory.